Research-IT-Swiss-TPH/redcap-address-auto-complete/README.md

 - `/sources/img/your.api.svg`: Optionally, add a logo of the API in svg format.

-If you cannot make the development yourself, but have found a useful API, please open a Github Issue with all needed information.
+If you cannot make the development yourself, but have found a useful API, please [open a Github Issue](https://github.com/tertek/redcap-address-auto-complete/issues) describing the details about the API source to be added.

 ## Available APIs